wentam/libevsig/README.md

 *NOTE: this project is experimental, do not expect a stable API or ABI*

+Use -rdynamic at link time to get function names to work in backtraces.

 # Example

 The functions main, middle, and top all have provided restarts.
 Depending on what fail_handler